rixx/books.rixx.de/data/reviews/anthony-ryan/blood-song/index.md

   rating: 3
 ---

 Blood Song is the start of the **Raven's Shadow** series by *Anthony Ryan*.
-It was a bit hard to make up my mind about this book – it changed a lot over the course of the story.
+It was hard to make up my mind about this book – it changed a lot over the course of the story.

 We start off with a young protagonist who is given by his family to an order of warrior monks to be trained.
-And while the worldbuilding (which is only hinted at at this point) is solid, we basically get a third of a book's worth of a mix of brutal Hogwarts and training sequences.
+And while the worldbuilding (which is only hinted at at this point) is solid, we get a third of a book's worth of a mix of brutal Hogwarts and training sequences.
 This isn't bad per se, but I started to see this book as one of those guilty pleasure fantasy reads: I'm a sucker for training stories, and I know it, and that's fine.